beamline/docs/docs/getting-started.md

 env.execute();
 ```

 In step 1 the stream source is configured and, in this specific case, the stream is defined as coming from a static IEEE XES file.
 In step 2, an hypothetical miner is created and configured, using custom methods (such as the `setMinDependency` method).
 Step 3 consists of the definition of the chain of operations to be performed on each event of the stream.
-In this case, after the source is connected (`addSink`), we inform Flink that events can be distributed but all those that belong to the same process should be treated together (`keyBy`); then the events are `flatMap`ped - meaning that not all events will result in a mining result - by the miner; and finally a sink is connected to save the SVG map to file (`addSink`).
+In this case, after the source is connected (`addSource`), we inform Flink that events can be distributed but all those that belong to the same process should be treated together (`keyBy`); then the events are `flatMap`ped - meaning that not all events will result in a mining result - by the miner; and finally a sink is connected to save the SVG map to file (`addSink`).
 In step 4, the defined pipeline is finally executed.